rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/01_metric_creation/index.md

-## OpenTelemetry metrics definition in Python
+## OpenTelemetry metric definition in Python

 In this section we go through OpenTelemetry Metric setup and create a new metric.